 Gross Domestic Product (GDP) is the total sum of the monetary value of all goods and services produced strictly within a country’s borders for a given time period (usually a year).
 This figure doesn’t take into account foreign investments, thereby differentiating GDP from Gross National Income (GNI).
 While most comparisons of wealth have typically used nominal GDP figures, this fails to tell the story of how well people on average are faring in dollar-for-dollar wealth comparisons.
-To gain a clearer perspective of what it is to live at the lowest rungs of the wealth ladder, and how people get there, we have listed the countries with GDP per Capita of less than $500 USD.
+To gain a clearer perspective of what it is to live at the lowest rungs of the wealth ladder, and how people get there, we have listed the countries with the lowest per capita GDP in the world.

 Malawi is a landlocked African country on the south-eastern edge of the continent.
 With well over 85% of the country's population of 16 million people living in rural areas and dependent on subsistence farming, the country's economy is fragile and very dependent on foreign aid.
 In 2000, however, the International Monetary Fund (IMF) stopped its aid disbursements to Malawi, citing widespread corruption and mishandling of the funds by the government there.
 In 2013 President Joyce Banda sold the presidential jet and a fleet of 60 luxury cars to feed the poor and grow crops to fight malnutrition.
 Only to be embroiled in a financial scandal involving looting, theft and corruption within the government, that went public the next month.
 While Banda greatly improved diplomatic relations with other countries when she became president, due to scandal Norway, Britain, and the EU suspended approximately 150 million in aid and she lost heavily in the next election.
 The proceeds from the sale of the jet failed to be accounted for.
 Malawi continues to grapple with massive problems in its economic system including the scourge of the HIV/AIDS pandemic, a rudimentary market economy, and a dysfunctional education system.
 In January of 2015, Malawi was in the news for another negative reason, as devastating floods left almost a quarter of a million people homeless and destroyed well over 64,000 hectares of cropland, furthering their economic woes.